flintlib/arb/doc/source/arf.rst

 .. type:: arf_struct

 .. type:: arf_t

+    An :type:`arf_struct` contains four words: an :type:`fmpz` exponent (*exp*), a *size* field tracking the number of limbs used (one bit of this field is also used for the sign of the number), and two more words.
+    The last two words hold the value directly if there are at most two limbs, and otherwise contain one *alloc* field (tracking the total number of allocated limbs, not all of which might be used) and a pointer to the actual limbs.
+    Thus, up to 128 bits on a 64-bit machine and 64 bits on a 32-bit machine, no space outside of the :type:`arf_struct` is used.

     An :type:`arf_t` is defined as an array of length one of type :type:`arf_struct`, permitting an :type:`arf_t` to be passed by reference.